vippsas/vipps-checkout/vipps-checkout-api.md

         .getElementById("checkout-button")
         .addEventListener("click", function () {
-          // Relay an initiate session request to Vipps Checkout API through the merchant's backend
+          // Relay an initiate session request to Vipps Checkout API through the merchant's backend fetch("<MERCHANT BACKEND CREATE SESSION URL>", {
-          // As you need to use secret credentials to initiate a session, you need to initiate the session from your own backend. fetch("<MERCHANT BACKEND CREATE SESSION URL>", {
             method: "POST",
           })